mespaceintime/frontend-nanodegree-arcade-game-master-P3-final/README.md

 frontend-nanodegree-arcade-game
 ===============================

-Students should use this rubric: https://www.udacity.com/course/viewer#!/c-ud015/l-3072058665/m-3072588797

-for self-checking their submission.
+The Player moves toward the water.

-The Player must cross the road to get to the water.
+The Enemies bump the player to send the player back to start.
-The Bug-Enemy will try to stop you from crossing the road by bumping into you.
-When the Bug-Enemy bumps you, you die and restart on from the grass.
-After 3 lives/restarts the game is over.
-When you reach the water you win.
+The player wins when they reach the water.

-This project provided experience with object-oriented Javascript and the HTML5 Canvas.
+The goal of this project is to learn about object-oriented Javascript and the HTML5 Canvas.

 **Associated Udacity courses include:**